Stutricous/Stutricous_app/README.md

    * User should be able to log in.
 * Register Screen:
    * User should be able to create an account
-   * User must be able to have a diet emphasis(i.e 'weight loss', 'vegeterian')
+   * User must be able to have a diet emphasis(i.e 'weight loss', 'vegetarian')
 * Stream:
    * User should be able to see a list of meals given their diet emphasis.
 * Recommended Next Meal Screen
    * User should be able to see a "Recommended Next Meal" where the user can see their recommended meal depending on different variables (i.e "Current time of day", "")
-   * Geo-features could be added to the application and meal grociery lists could be created and viewed at a grocery near you or on campus.(Optional)
+   * Geo-features could be added to the application and meal grocery lists could be created and viewed at a grocery near you or on campus.(Optional)
 * Detail:
    * User should be able to see a meal detail screen per meal item.
 * Search for meal